 - Spoken Chinese Advanced book 1: 50 hours, private class

-- Spoken Chinese Advanced book 2: ongoing (30 at time of writing), private class
+- Spoken Chinese Advanced book 2: 60 hours, private class

 I’m writing down these experiences because the further I get from them, the more I’ll forget how magical it felt to read Hanzi for the first time, how exciting that